mackoj/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/DefiningYourSchema.md

 It is possible to tell let the `@Table` macro know which property of your data type is the primary key for the table in the database, and doing so unlocks new APIs for inserting, updating and deleting records.
-By default the `@Table` macro will assume any property named `id` is the primary key, or you can explictly specify it with the `primaryKey:` argument of the `@Column`
+By default the `@Table` macro will assume any property named `id` is the primary key, or you can explicitly specify it with the `primaryKey:` argument of the `@Column`
 macro:

 ```swift